theonion/fartscroll.js/README.md

 ### Setup:

 1. Include "fartscroll.js" in your page.
+(You can use the latest from our CDN: [//code.onion.com/fartscroll.js](http://code.onion.com/fartscroll.js))
 2. Initialize the fartscroll plugin once the DOM has loaded:

 ```javascript